AqwamCreates/DataPredict/docs/Overview/UsingNeuralNetworks.md

 Do make note that if you add a bias neuron, it will not be included in the first parameter. (e.g. Before adding a bias neuron, it is 2 neuron, but after adding a bias neuron, it becomes three.)

-Once that is covered, we will now shwo you on how to add multiple layers using the same function.
+Once that is covered, we will now show you on how to add multiple layers using the same function.

 ```lua
 NeuralNetworkModel:addLayer(2, true, "Tanh")